LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

    #.
 True
    #.
 False

-.. ans: false, when appropriate, an exception can be handled to initiate an alternate pathway
+.. ans: False, When appropriate, an exception can be handled to initiate an alternate pathway.